FANTASIA

 “Oh, my dear, my dear.”
 Helen caressed the mask’s face in her wifely way.
 “You have passed.”

-And now the mask was startled.
-“Passed?
-Passed?”
-It trembled, and Helen nodded despairingly.
+“Passed?”
+The mask trembled.
+“Passed?”
+Helen nodded despairingly.
 “Dead?”
 At that word, the mask jumped an inch off its pedestal in fright.
-I had feared it would fall and break then and there, but it deftly landed back in place.
+They had feared it would fall and break then and there, but it deftly landed back in place.
 “Oh, what a tragedy.”
 The mask began in lament, screwing its smooth face into wrinkles.
-A good grace that these things don’t have tear ducts - how unseemly that would be.
+Father thought it a good grace that these things do not have tear ducts - how unseemly that would be.
 “I am deceased!”
 The mask continued in hysterics.
 “What a horror has befallen us that I’m taken from my wife so soon.
 How did it happen?
 Drowning?
 A heart attack?
 Murder?”
 The pedestal shook with the mask’s shiver.

 “My dear,” Helen whispered.
 “You were-”